top of page

 *And All 7 Domestic Air Flights within Papua New Guinea

-Flynns Tours is the only Tour operator serving PNG that includes the cost of all domestic airfares in your Package.
+Flynns Tours is the only Tour operator serving PNG that includes the cost of All domestic airfares a Package.

-* For this tour a price cap of AUD2,700 included in the total package price should cover the cost of the 7 Domestic Flights.
+* For the 21 Day tour a price cap of AUD2,700 included in the total package price should cover the cost of the 7 Domestic Flights.
 Following consultation any excess to this price cap will be billed to the client.

 Papua New Guinea is a developing country with a mountainous mainland surrounded by many remote islands.
 The regional centres are for the most part un-connected by road.
 Travellers normally book with only 2 nationally owned airlines that provide the only reliable air service.
-Airfares are expensive and without experience they are difficult for outsiders, even travel agents to book without the risking the smooth running of the most extensive and interesting 20 day Small Group Tour of PNG.
+Airfares are expensive and without experience they are difficult for outsiders, even travel agents to book without the risking the smooth running of our the most extensive and interesting Small Group Tours of PNG.

 Flynn's Tours experienced staff remove the risk and with all tour participants booked in a group booking we can provide the lowest prices possible and manage your bookings for you and allow you to enjoy your holiday without frustration and disappointment !

-Iconic Goroka Show & Asaro Mudmen - Lake Kutubu's Kundu Digaso Festival and Canoe Races - Agri-tourism - Skull Caves Birds of Paradise - Coffee Plantations - New Guinea Island's Colonial Era Intrigue - - Malagan Mask Carving - Deliciously Exotic Foods & Fruits - Exotic Eels - Birdwatching on Lelet Plateau - New Britain's Military Relics & Extensive Colonial History - Tambu Shell Money & Tolai Tubuan Customs - Rabaul's Volcano Climb - Snorkel Exotic Duke of York Isles with Wild Dolphins, Turtles & Dugongs - Coconut & Cocoa Harvesting & Processing - Seafood Beach BBQs with the Friendliest of People !
+Soak up the Mystique of a Sepik River Sojourn with it's Spirit Houses and Crocodile Culture, Carvings, Pottery , Dance & Music - Agri-tourism - Skull Caves - Birds of Paradise - Coffee Plantations - New Guinea Island's Colonial Era Intrigue - - Malagan Mask Carving - Deliciously Exotic Foods & Fruits - Eels Close-up - Military Relics & Extensive Colonial History - Tambu Shell Money & Tolai Tubuan Customs - Rabaul's Volcano Climb - Picturesque Duke of York Isles and it's Wild Dolphins, Turtles & Dugongs - Coconut & Cocoa Harvesting & Processing - New Ireland Snorkelling, Fishing & Birdwatching on the Lelet Plateau - Enjoy interaction with the Friendliest of Local Peoples and Port Moresby Highlights with a world class Museum & Art Gallery.

 Day By Day Itinerary: